 Normally, a Chapter 13 bankruptcy is more expensive and takes longer to execute than a typical Chapter 7 filing.
 This is the preferred option for debtors who want to repay most of their unsecured debt, are ineligible to file a Chapter 7 bankruptcy, or have a valuable unsecured property that they do not wish to surrender under the provisions of a Chapter 7 bankruptcy.

 What is a Chapter 13 Bankruptcy Plan?

 A Chapter 13 bankruptcy plan is a roadmap back to financial solvency.
 This written roadmap is submitted to the court for approval and indicates how much money and property will be paid over to the bankruptcy trustee to help settle outstanding debts.
-The plan not only details dollar amounts, but it also designates how long the repayment program is expected to last.
+The plan details dollar amounts and designates how long the repayment program is expected to last.
 Once all the terms and conditions of the Chapter 13 bankruptcy plan have been met, the court will go through the documentation to ensure the debtor’s compliance with the terms of the agreement.